Matador Machine

 ...

 I was asked by a interested party if I had found a Build Sheet in this vehicle.
 I did not remove the rear seat, nor the passenger side turtle back bucket, but did remove the driver side shell and found this original sheet.
 The gibberish on it I do not understand but it could be a seat/inspector for AMC in 1971/72 personal notes.
-You do find stuff like this in chalk, crayon, and sometimes paper behind seats and door panels, and under dash pads.
-It reads:
+You do find stuff like this in chalk, crayon, and sometimes.

 21A Robert(?)